What is Tennis Tipping?

 Challengers in 2nd week of Grand Slams:

 Everyone can commit to a challenger in the 2nd week of a slam but those who are still in the GS draw (singles or doubles) once the final deadline is over will be taken off of the Entry List of that challenger.

 You can't commit in someone else.
 You can always commit in only yourself in singles and your doubles team.
 Difference is in doubles where you commit in your team and your partner doesn't have to confirm it.

 If there's ALT/LL available, then this ALT/LL replaces the opponent who didn't send his/her picks.

-LL4/ALT4 ( if there are 4 people on the list, for example) replaces opponent of the highest ranked player in the draw.
+LL4/ALT4 ( if there are 4 people on the list, for example) replaces opponent of the highest placed player of the Entry List in the draw.

-Matches where neither send should be replaced first.
+Matches where neither send should be replaced first:

-LL#1 vs LL#2 or LL#1 vs LL#4 and LL#2 vs LL#3 if there are two such matches etc.
+LL#1 vs LL#4 and LL#2 vs LL#3 if there are two such matches etc.

 And then rest of the LL are placed against the players who did send (but opponents did not)